 Dextromethorphan HBr (cough suppressant), phenylephrine hydrochloride, and acetaminophen (pain reliever) are the active components in DayQuil (nasal decongestant).
 These components do not cause drowsiness.

-DayQuil doesn’t ‘kill’ the virus that causes colds, but it can help with the symptoms and can last a few hours.
-There is currently no recognized medicine that can cure viral infections.
+DayQuil doesn’t ‘kill’ the virus that causes colds, but it can help with the symptoms and last a few hours.
+Unfortunately, there is currently no recognized medicine that can cure viral infections.
 The same is true when it comes to colds.
-Colds are self-limiting and will pass without treatment, but you don’t have to put up with the symptoms.
-It would be prudent to take Dayquil/NyQuil.
+Colds are self-limiting and will pass without treatment, but you don’t have to endure the symptoms.
+Therefore, it would be prudent to take Dayquil/NyQuil.